Brighton is a very student-friendly city with lots of facilities for leisure, culture, and education.

 Your years at university are likely to be the most significant of your life.
 They provide an opportunity to set the direction for future life and to figure out who you are and who you are going to be.
 Many people become Christians during their time at university, and being a Christian student presents unique opportunities for spreading the gospel.

 It’s vital for Christian students to get involved in a church.
 There are plenty of good churches in Brighton and Hove, but it’s certainly best to choose one rather than float around.
-(UCCF have information Be Part of a Church, which you may find helpful.)

 - Spending time with non-students!
 There is an obvious “family-like” feel to our church, with people of widely different ages and backgrounds mixing together.
 By getting involved in the life of the church, our students receive a healthy exposure to the “real world”: a refreshing break from campus life and excellent preparation for “real life”, which is rumoured to exist after university.